Lake Forest Dethatching Lawn Services

 Understanding Thatch Buildup in Lake Forest’s Heavy Clay Soils

 Lake Forest’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows the decomposition of organic matter.
-The compacted, anaerobic conditions typical of these soils limit microbial activity, causing thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
-Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress turf and slow thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound, including:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Thatch—a layer of undecomposed stems, roots, and organic debris—accumulates rapidly under these conditions, especially with Kentucky bluegrass dominance and humid Illinois summers.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage worsens, air movement to roots is restricted, and fungal diseases (like summer patch) become more prevalent.
+Key indicators that dethatching is needed include:

 - Thinning turf despite fertilization